atharvanjoshi/QMUL-CC-Mini-Project-Group-24/README.md

 ### This Project deployment will not work anymore since the Databases and App Services have been deleted since Grading is over and the free Student Balance is almost over.
-However, you can modify it to run on a local databases and also run it on localhost.
+However, you can modify it to run on a local database and also run it on localhost.
 # QMUL-CC-Mini-Project-Group-24
 Cloud Computing Mini Project done by Group 24 at Queen Mary University of London.
 You can access the project here: https://qmul-cc-miniproj-group24.azurewebsites.net/